 IMPORTANT:Each invitation received by a J-1 EV from an institution, company or other entity to perform an occasional lecture and/or short-term consultation MUST follow the above procedure to be authorized for such activity in advance of conducting that activity and receiving payment

-Authorization To Work Beyond Occasional Lectures/Consultations
+Authorization to Work beyond Occasional Lectures/Consultations

 The authorization to accept compensation described above is meant only for occasional lectures or consultations.
 Under these circumstances, you will not be considered an employee of the institution or organization that has invited you to lecture or consult.
 You will be considered an independent contractor.
 As such, your authorization to receive payment will simply be the letter issued by your RO/ARO approving the activity.
 You will need to present the letter to the inviting institution or organization to receive payment.
 You should also keep a copy of the letter for your permanent records, proving that you had authorization to receive such payment.

-If the activity will be more than incidental or occasional, for example you will be teaching a course at another school for an entire academic term or perform collaborative research over a sustained period of time, then you will likely not be considered and independent contractor but rather an employee of the institution or organization that has invited you to perform the activity.
+If the activity will be more than incidental or occasional, for example you will be teaching a course at another school for an entire academic term or perform collaborative research over a sustained period of time, then you will likely not be considered an independent contractor but rather an employee of the institution or organization that has invited you to perform the activity.
 Your Exchange program’s RO/ARO must issue an amended DS-2019 reflecting this activity and indicating the amount and source of funding on the DS-2019.
-You should discuss this activity to your RO/ARO who will then instruct you on what procedures must be followed to receive the amended DS-2019.
-The amended DS-2019 can then be used as one of the documents necessary for completing the Form I-9, "Employment Eligibility Verification,” which must be complete before you can commence this activity at the institution or organization.
+You should discuss this activity with your RO/ARO who will then instruct you on what procedures must be followed to receive the amended DS-2019.
+The amended DS-2019 can then be used as one of the documents necessary for completing the Form I-9, "Employment Eligibility Verification,” which must be complete before you may commence this activity at the institution or organization.